2025 LIV Golf League

 The 2025 LIV Golf League was the fourth season of LIV Golf.
 The season consisted of 54-hole tournaments, featuring 54 players and no cut, with a team championship event at the season end.

 Player movements

 From the end of the 2024 season until the beginning of the 2025 season saw numerous changes to team rosters.

 Free agents

-Players who declined their contract extensions, along with those who finished in places 25–48 of the individual standings, also called the Open Zone, whose contracts expired after the season will become free agents and can negotiate with any team.
-Free agents are not guaranteed to be signed and may lose their playing privileges in 2025 if they are not signed.
+Players who declined their contract extensions, along with those who finished in places 25–48 of the individual standings, also called the Open Zone, whose contracts expired after the season became free agents and could negotiate with any team.
+Free agents were not guaranteed to be signed and may have lost their playing privileges in 2025 if they were not signed.
 The following table lists players who became free agents.